chairemobilite/transition_qgis/CONTRIBUTING.md

 This command will generate a new `transition_qgis_fr` binary file with the new translations.

 #### Publishing the plugin
 In order to publish the plugin, the `plugin_upload.py` script is used.
-You simply have to run the script.
+You can run the script using this command at the root of the directory : `python plugin_upload.py`.
 It will prompt you to enter your OSGEO credentials.
-The script will first zip the source code into a zip file, then attempt to publish it to QGIS,and lastly delete the zip file.\
+The script will first zip the source code into a zip file, then attempt to publish it to QGIS, and lastly delete the zip file.
+You can add the `--dry-run` flag to the command to test the script without making a real upload and add the `--keep-zip` flag to keep the zip file instead of deleting it at the end if you wish to inspect the zip file further.

 To upgrade the version number for the new release, you must change the `version` property in the `metadata.txt` file and document your changes in the `changelog` section of the same file.